-Do not make this a reason to take the blame for living during troubled times, being sick or in difficulties.
-Make it a method to attract better times for yourself and yours.
+Do not make this a reason to take the blame for living in troubled times, for being sick or in difficulties.
+Make it a method to attract better circumstances for you and yours.

-Let’s change what we can for the better and die trying to change what we think we could never.
+Let’s hange what we can for the better and die trying to change what we think we couldn’t.
 To Hell with “patience with the things we can’t change!”
 Don’t accept anything less than excellence in your life and splendor in your society.
 Take big risks, be bold and love fearlessly.
 Recall the words of the Reverend Jesse Jackson and “Keep hope alive!”

 Everyone should be athirst for, quenched by and drunk with the Peace of God.

 Masters of laughter should open gatherings both formal and spontaneous; initiate them in public as part of a formal ceremonial and in private during personal parties.
 Ah, ha, ha, ha!
 Gandhi was so grim notwithstanding his constant good humor; you should overflow with laughter.
 Laugher is appropriate in many more settings than we admit.
 Spontaneous laughter should be promoted in most of them, no matter how “inappropriate” it would seem to be.
 Mass laugher is another passkey to miracle. http://www.newyorker.com/online/blogs/newsdesk/2010/08/video-laughter-yoga.html

 Policy 6.75: Cry Honest Tears when Laughter Stops Working.

 Repent and transform everything from the ground zero of your soul to the outer limits of the universe.